strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 cover: 'assets/images/cover/cover8.jpg'
 ---

 This post is part of a series of blogpost on different RxJS patterns that I use quite often.
-Here are the previous ones:
+Here are the other ones:

 - <a href="https://blog.strongbrew.io/rxjs-patterns-restarting-work/" target="_blank">Restarting work</a>
 - <a href="https://blog.strongbrew.io/rxjs-patterns-restarting-work/" target="_blank">mapping a function to a stream</a>
+- <a href="https://blog.strongbrew.io/rxjs-patterns-prematurely-ending-work/" target="_blank">prematurely ending work</a>

 The next pattern I want to discuss is executing conditional work.
 Sometimes, you have a stream and if some condition is met, you want to do some extra step.